chesterbeckett/chesterbeckett.github.io/_posts/2024-07-19-CrowdStrike.md

 ### Steps (Azure Portal) for V1 VMs:

 1. From the affected VM, go to Disks and take Incremental Snapshot (Not Image) of affected OS Disk.
-2. Once the snapshot is created, create a new disk from that Snapshot, same region, RSG, AZ as effected VM OS disk.
+2. Once the snapshot is created, create a new disk from that Snapshot, same region, RSG, AZ as affected VM OS disk.
 3. Attach new disk to Staging VM.
 4. Logon to Staging VM.
 5. Use Disk Manager to "Online" the disk if its not online already.
 6. ![image](/assets/img/crowdstrike/img_1.png)
 7. Remove all `C:/Windows/System/System32/Drivers/CrowdStrike/C00000291*.sys` files.
 8. Detach new disk from Staging VM.
-9. Go to effected VM and SWAP OS Disk to new Disk.
+9. Go to affected VM and SWAP OS Disk to new Disk.
 VM > Disks > Swap OS Disk.
 10. Boot affected server.

 ### Steps (Azure Portal) for V2 VMs:

 1. From the affected VM, go to Disks and take Incremental Snapshot (Not Image) of affected OS Disk.
-2. Once the snapshot is created, create a new disk from that Snapshot, same region, RSG, AZ as effected VM OS disk.
+2. Once the snapshot is created, create a new disk from that Snapshot, same region, RSG, AZ as affected VM OS disk.
 3. Attach new disk to Staging VM.
 4. Logon to Staging VM.
 5. Use Disk Manager to "Online" the disk if its not online already.